 - Bicarbonate.
 Sometimes referred to as alkalinity, the bicarbonate ion can inhibit herbicide activity, and also make some herbicides more difficult to mix.
 The most commonly affected herbicides are members of the Group 1 modes of action, products like clethodim, sethoxydim, and others, as well as MCPA amine and 2,4-D amine.
 Definite guidelines are hard to find because the antagonistic effect of the bicarbonate ion depends on the presence of other ions such as sodium and calcium.

 - pH.
 This is a complex parameter because it is related to pesticide solubility, hard water antagonism, and pesticide degradation.
 In most cases, pH values between 4 and 7 are considered acceptable.
 But some herbicides, notably those in the Group 2 modes of action, have specific pH needs to dissolve properly.
-For example, the sulfonylureas (e.g. Refine, Express) and triazolopyrimidines (Frontline, Simplicity) dissolve better at higher pH, whereas the imidazolinones (Odyssey, Pursuit, Ares) tend to require lower pH.
-Label directions are important, sometimes calling for specific adjuvants.
+For example, the sulfonylureas (e.g. Refine, Express), triazolopyrimidines (Frontline, Simplicity), and Sulfonylaminocarbonyltriazolinone (Infinity, Everest) dissolve better at higher pH, whereas the imidazolinones (Odyssey, Pursuit, Ares) tend to require lower pH.
+Label directions are important, sometimes calling for specific adjuvants to adjust the pH prior to adding the pesticide.
 Some pesticides, particularly insecticides, can break down rapidly in higher pH water.
+The rate of breakdown is usually not of importance on a spray day but may matter if a mixed tank needs to be stored for many hours or days.

 - Cleanliness / turbidity.
 Water may contain suspended solids such as clay.
 Glyphosate and diquat (Reglone) are sensitive to this, as these chemicals are readily adsorbed to soil particles, and turbid water can reduce their effectiveness.
 This is also why dust generated by the sprayer can reduce these herbicides’ performance.